DanCeban01/TMPS-Labs/Lab3/Report.md

 The **Composite** creates the messaging between the two gangs. `Word`,`Sentence` and `Letter` define how the message looks like. `GusMessage` is the text that Gus gang gives to Cartel in order to be heard and protected, but `CartelMessage` is the text they back.

-The **Proxy** define the number of troopes each group havein the `Troop.java`. `Van` is the definition of the car gangs use, `VanProxy` uses the same defintions as `Van` but with more details about how many are into the transport.
+The **Proxy** define the number of troopes each group havein the `Troop`. `Van` is the definition of the car gangs use, `VanProxy` uses the same defintions as `Van` but with more details about how many are into the transport.
 ----

 ## Conclusion